Charter #11326

 Member of Lions Clubs International since 1954

-who are service oriented.
-Located in
+women who are service oriented.

-210 countries, over 46,000 clubs with
+Located in 210 countries, over

-a membership of over 1.4 million
+over 1.4 million members.

-members. www.lionsclubs.org
+www.lionsclubs.org

-President Richard Wilcox
+President Janice Wilcox

 Etowah Lions Club